popados/LING_Research/Linguistics-Poster-Research.md

 (SOLID Protocol)[https://solidproject.org/TR/protocol]

 ***

+### 007 | 3/18/2024 - Monday

+Bringing this document to my teacher to get a new idea of where I want to go with my final paper.

+Go one step down and then link back to the surface representation.

+How technology relates to Language and Society?

+Electon year might be important to how data is transfered in today's world.

+- Through data
+  - transfer
+  - uptake
+  - recommendations
+- Definitions of words used in cyberspace

+3 stages

+observation
+organizational
+explanation

+data source :

+from communitites that are virtual

+- pop culture

+- gaming

+- TV

+- Hacking (White, Black, Gray)

+morally ambigious as in they can "steal, lie, cheat" to get their way but refuse to cross certain "dangerous" lines.

+- robin hood

+- innovators

+- less "dark" crimes

+- Kevin Mitnick -> write a small

+start limiting

+more of an abstraction with communities

+start tallying to find percentages of where i got the examples

+- community

+- TV

+- Cyberspace

+- pop culture

+- books

+- musics

+cover steps

+data gathering techniques

+where did i get everything from - unusual space

+reframe hacking

+-manifested

+-approcahing from new angle

+How to define terms and then cite stuff

+Serious of hacking

+***

 #### Questions

+- How are people using cybercrime?
+Differ from usages.

+- Snowden usage and how people view crime and heroic acts.]

+- Nature of gray hat hacking?
+  - Why and how?
+  - Whoe

 - What is hacking?
 Or a hack?
 - How is jargon used?
 Why must the wording be precise?